fabianlischka/InfoSec101/p1-InfoSec101.md

 ### First Steps: Disk Encryption

-- protects the content of your laptop
+- protects the content of your laptop *( Might need a bit more of an introduction )*
     - when it's stolen
     - when it's in the hand of government/border control
 - without Disk Encryption, can just take out the harddrive from your laptop (or start it up in "Target Mode") and copy everything from it
-- when turned on initially, will run a few hours in the background to encrypt everything
+- when turned on initially, will run a few hours in the background to encrypt everything *( Why so long? )*

 ### Suggested Tools: Disk Encryption

 - Automatically enabled in iOS 8, and Android L. Can be set up for earlier Android versions (from HoneyComb onwards?)
 - Recommended:
   - **FileVault**: Disk Encryption, OS X. Set up in System Preferences -> Security & Privacy.
 [Link](http://support.apple.com/en-us/HT4790)
   - Windows: ??
 - Careful:
   - **TrueCrypt** appears to have some issues, the developers don't recommend its use anymore
 - Also see [Disk Encryption on Prism Break](http://prism-break.org/en/all/#disk-encryption)